 The 95th Battalion was mobilized 26 Oct, 1915 and embarked from Halifax 31 May, 1916 with strength of 36 Officers and 1,061 other ranks.
 The battalion was disbanded 4 Aug, 1917 with principal drafts to the 1st, 3rd, 75th Battalions and 4th Canadian Mounted Rifles.
 Upon disbandment of the 95th Bn, Scrutton performed various duties in England before returning to Canada in 1917 where he was employed by the Army until he was discharged from active service in August 1919 at which time he transferred to the Princess Patricia’s Light Infantry (PPCLI) and stationed at Tuxedo Barracks in Winnipeg Manitoba.

 Edward had a son, Edward George Scrutton who joined the PPCLI in 1931 and served as an instructor in Western Canada.
-In 1941 he became a RSM at Fort Osborne Barracks and in May 1942 became RSM with the Winnipeg Grenadiers.
+In 1941 he became an RSM at Fort Osborne Barracks and in May 1942 became RSM of the Winnipeg Grenadiers.
 He attended Gordonhead Officer Training School and obtained his commission in August 1943.
 He went overseas with PPCLI reinforcements in Aug 1943, served in Africa, Sicily and Italy where he joined the First Special Service Force.
 He was wounded in Anzio on March 22, 1944 and after spending several months in hospital returned to Canada where he rejoined the PPCLI as Company Commander at MacDonald, Man.
 After the war he joined the Federal Civil Service and retired in December 1974.

 Another son, B66569 Company Sergeant Major Samuel Thomas Scrutton, DCM fought with The Queen’s Own Rifles during the Second World War and was awarded the Distinguished Conduct Medal for his action performed on 11 June 1944 near Secqueville-en-Bessin/Calvados département, Basse-Normandy, France.